MainframeOS/erebos/docs/getting-started.md

 ## Node setup

-⚠️ Erebos is only tested against Node.js v10 (LTS), it does not work with older versions and may not work with more recent ones.
+> ⚠️ Erebos is only tested against Node.js v12, it may not work with older or more recent versions.

 The simplest way to get started is to install and import the `@erebos/swarm-node` package: